Corbin (musician): Career

 After the release of Couch Potato with Bobby Raps in 2015, Smidzik remained quiet and rarely did performances for 2 years.
 On January 16, 2017, Smidzik unexpectedly uploaded a song, "Destrooy" onto his SoundCloud.
 On June 25, 2017, he announced on Twitter that himself, Shlohmo, and D33J would be going on a North American tour later in the year.
 Later, on August 24, Smidzik announced his debut album, Mourn, which was released on September 5, 2017, on Shlohmo's record label Wedidit.

 In American recording artist Janet Jackson's State of the World Tour, she uses the song "Idle" from Corbin's Leaving EP as a video interlude before playing the song "What About".

-On January 1, 2019, Corbin began releasing singles to his SoundCloud page.
+On January 1, 2019, Corbin released several singles to his SoundCloud page.
 The first to be released was "Wretch" as a New Years gift to fans.
-Over the course of the year, "Wretch" was followed by several more singles both new and unreleased.
+Over the course of the year, "Wretch" was followed by additional singles, both new and unreleased.
 Later, in August of the same year, Corbin lost access to his Spotify account.

 In 2020 as a response to losing access to his Spotify account, Corbin started uploading previous SoundCloud uploads to a new Spotify page under his name, Corbin Smidzik.
 Included in these uploads is a previous version of his album Mourn, simply titled: Mourn 2016.

 On July 24, 2020, Corbin was featured on the Kid Laroi's song "Not Fair" from his debut mixtape, F*ck Love.
 Corbin also appeared in the accompanying music video released the same day.
 The song was certified Gold in Australia by ARIA in 2021.

 The song, "Interlude" on his E.P.
 "Leaving" appeared at the end of the documentary, Untold: Caitlyn Jenner released on August 24, 2021.

 Corbin has written songs for artists including SONNY, Future, NAV, and Dua Saleh.